carlfindahl/wacman/README.md

 ### Version History

-Currently the latest version is 1.0.0.
-Before that there was only 0.9.0 and 0.1.0.
+Currently the latest version is 1.1.0.
+Before that there was 1.0.0, 0.9.0 and 0.1.0.
 Where 0.9.0 was the almost completed version and 0.1.0 was every version before that as an in-development build.

  * **1.1.0:** Level Editor, Refactored entire gamplay, basic LUA support, multiple levels and high scores per level...
  * **1.0.2:** Add Post processing effects